docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 === "`Deployment`"

-    Last but not least, the `Deployment` becomes the most complex component.
-It instructs Kubernetes how to run the DMS container and how to apply your `ConfigMaps`, persisted storage, etc. Additionally, we can set options to enforce runtime security here.
+    The `Deployment` config is the most complex component.

+    - It instructs Kubernetes how to run the DMS container and how to apply your `ConfigMap`s, persisted storage, etc.
+    - Additional options can be set to enforce runtime security.

     ```yaml
     ---